 Disable Templates Caching

-By default, Spring Boot caches Thymeleaf templates to improve the performance.
+By default, Spring Boot caches Thymeleaf templates to improve performance.
 If you want templates to be automatically updated when modified, override the following property (not recommended in production):

 spring.thymeleaf.cache=false